cstremblay2000/Modware/README.md

 # Modware
 This project was developed for the 2255 CSEC-741-01 Internet of Things Security calss of the Spring 2022 semester.
+Check out our [slides](./documents/project-proposal-slides.pdf) and [paper](./documents/paper.pdf)

 ![Basic System Model](./pics/basic-architecture.png)